benycze/zybo-base/debian-zybo/README.md

 You also need to have to cross-compiler tools installed on your system.
-In my case, I have chosen the toolchain from Vitis (because it is already there and I have sourced them into PATH; details about Vivado version is root of this repo) but you can also try to install the gcc-arm-linux-gnueabihf package and try the build.
+In my case, I have chosen the toolchain from Vitis (because it is already there and I have sourced them into PATH; details about Vivado version is in the root of this repo) but you can also try to install the gcc-arm-linux-gnueabihf package and try the build.

 ## Time to build Debian image